Thailand Property Lawyer

 What are the ways for a foreigner to own land in Thailand?

 While there is a restriction on land ownership in Thailand for foreigners, there are some ways for foreigners or foreign corporations to acquire property without circumventing Thai law.
-Each option has its corresponding opportunities, advantages and disadvantages.
-The outcome of each option may well vary on a case by case basis, depending upon the circumstances surrounding the foreign juristic entity.
+Each option has its corresponding opportunities, advantages, and disadvantages.
+The outcome of each option may well vary on a case-by-case basis, depending upon the circumstances surrounding the foreign juristic entity.
 There are special laws that grant foreigners permission to own land in special cases.
 I will only provide general information for each option.
-Specific advice on any particular matter is context sensitive and should be discussed in advance with a Thai lawyer.
+Specific advice on any particular matter is context-sensitive and should be discussed in advance with a Thai lawyer.

-In this scenario, a foreign owner may have both control of the company and freehold ownership of the land.
-This is a costly option as it entails a lot of expenses and papers to sign.
-The expenses and costs involved can be onerous and it can be burdensome over a long period of time because of annual taxes.
 Additionally, if the company is not going to engage in the conduct of actual business and is established with the sole aim of the purchase of property, this may be deemed as an attempt to circumvent the law regarding the restriction of foreigners purchasing land in Thailand.
 My advice is to only consider this route if a company conducting ongoing and legitimate business will hold the title of any land.

-- Through Leasehold
+2. Through Leasehold

-As per the Thailand Civil and Commercial Code, a long term lease is another alternative legal option for foreigners to use, stay, occupy and utilize land for residential purposes for a certain period of time.
-One challenge with lease agreements is when termination of the tenancy happens, for example during a breach of contract, or when the lessee has to leave prior to the agreed date, or when the lessee has broken a specific rule that was mentioned in the agreement.
+As per the Thailand Civil and Commercial Code, a long-term lease is another alternative legal option for foreigners to use, stay, occupy, and utilize land for residential purposes for a certain period of time.
+One challenge with lease agreements is when termination of the tenancy happens, for example during a breach of contract, when the lessee has to leave prior to the agreed date, or when the lessee has broken a specific rule that was mentioned in the agreement.
 In this case, the lease agreement can be terminated, and the lessee may not be able to collect his/her deposit or the remaining rent that he/she has paid the lessor in advance.

-Another downside of this option is that the property lease agreement is terminated upon the death of the lessee because a lease right is an exclusive right given by the lessor to a specific lessee, and is thus a personal right.
+Another downside of this option is that the property lease agreement in Thailand is terminated upon the death of the lessee because a lease right is an exclusive right given by the lessor to a specific lessee, and is thus a personal right.
 However, the lessor and the lessee can indicate in the agreement that the lease right can be inherited.
 Without a clear statement to this effect, the lease right cannot be inherited and is extinguished when the lessee passes away.

-- A foreign person can own land if permitted by special law, such as BOI
+3. A foreigner can own land if permitted by special law, such as BOI

-A foreign juristic entity with substantial investments benefiting the Thai economy can buy land if it obtained investment promotion from the office of Board of Investments (BOI Thailand), provided the land is to be used for the promoted business and the company has more than 49% shares held by non-Thai national(s) or has more foreign national shareholders than Thai national.
+A foreign juristic entity with substantial investments benefiting the Thai economy can buy land if it obtained investment promotion from the office of the Board of Investments (BOI Thailand), provided the land is to be used for the promoted business and the company has more than 49% shares held by non-Thai national(s) or has more foreign national shareholders than Thai national.
 The total land area should be a maximum of 5 rai for offices and 10 rai for personal residences.

 A foreign juristic entity will be entitled to own land if it operates its business within an estate or location of an Industrial Estate which must be approved and supervised by the Industrial Estate Authority of Thailand under Section 44 of the Industrial Estate Authority of Thailand Act.
-(See Foreign Ownership of Industrial Land.)
+(See Foreign Ownership of Industrial Land)

-- By virtue of the Petroleum Act
+5. By Virtue of the Petroleum Act

 For leasehold, what is the maximum length of time under Thai law?

-A long term lease will allow you to use, occupy and enjoy a property for a certain period of time.
+A long-term lease will allow you to use, occupy, and enjoy a property for a certain period of time.
 Thai law allows foreigners to lease real property in Thailand, such as land, for a maximum duration of 30 years.
 Leases may be extended for up to 60 years after the expiration of the original 30-year agreement, but common lease extension terms, often seen in Thai lease agreements (e.g. 30 + 30 + 30 years) are, in my view, likely unenforceable.
 In the event that the lessor/landlord does not voluntarily honor any clause regarding the renewal of the lease upon the expiration of the first lease term, the lessee will have no choice but to attempt to exercise his or her right in court.
-However, it cannot be said with any certainty that the judgment of the court at that point of time will be in favor of the lessee.
+However, it cannot be said with any certainty that the judgment of the court at that point in time will be in favor of the lessee.

 If the owners decide to sell the property, what are the property taxes and fees?

-Transfer fee at the rate of 2% of the government appraisal value;
+- Transfer fee at the rate of 2% of the government appraisal value;

-Specific Business Tax at the rate of 3.3% of the declared sale and purchase price or the government appraisal value depending on whichever is higher.
+- Specific Business Tax at the rate of 3.3% of the declared sale and purchase price or the government appraisal value depending on whichever is higher.
 Specific Business Tax will apply only if the Seller has held the ownership of the property for less than five (5) years or having his/her name in the household registration (bluebook) for less than one (1) year;

-Stamp duty at the rate of 0.5% of the declared sale and purchase price or the government appraisal value depending on whichever is higher.
+- Stamp duty at the rate of 0.5% of the declared sale and purchase price or the government appraisal value depending on whichever is higher.
 Stamp duty will apply only if the Seller has held the ownership of the property for more than five (5) years or having his/her name in the household registration (bluebook) for more than one (1) year; and

-Some administrative fees.
+- Some administrative fees.

-The ownership and transfer of land, houses or condominium units must be registered at the Land Office upon the payment of transfer fees, taxes and stamp duty.
+The ownership and transfer of land, houses, or condominium units must be registered at the Land Office upon the payment of transfer fees, taxes, and stamp duty.

 Siam Legal Property Services

 Siam Legal International offers property legal services with offices within major provinces in Thailand.
 These include Bangkok, Chiang Mai, Pattaya, Samui, and Phuket.
 Our firm is staffed with foreign and Thai lawyers strategically assigned around Thailand.
-You can visit our head office at the 18th Floor, Two Pacific Place, Sukhumvit Road, Bangkok; or if you have any property questions or issues that need to be addressed, call us using the phone numbers below.
+You can visit our head office on the 18th Floor, Two Pacific Place, Sukhumvit Road, Bangkok; or if you have any property questions or issues that need to be addressed, call us using the phone numbers below.

 Other related topics: